 Assuming data loss won't happen to them

 Almost every small business has some data they hold that is important to their customers, or the running of their business.
 However, many fail to do anything about the possibility of losing it.
-While this does not have to be expensive – there are plenty of free backup options available – it may mean putting a bit more effort into protecting your data than you might expect.
+While this does not have to be expensive – there are plenty of backup for teams backup options available – it may mean putting a bit more effort into protecting your data than you might expect.

 Outsourcing to friends and family